TopPilot8362/SSA-eAIP/docs/Aerodromes/Kenya/HKUK/aerodrome.md

 # Aerodrome Data

-"Airport Name" Airport (IATA: XXX, ICAO: XXX)
+Diani Airport (IATA: UKA, ICAO: HKUK) is a small airfield near Diani Beach in Kwale County, Kenya.
+The airport serves the local areas of Diani, Ukunda, Tiwi and Msambweni

 ## Aerodrome Details